Iakobs/godot-google-play-game-services-plugin/README.md

 # The demo project

 Included with this plugin, there is a demo project that you can run to see the features of the integration with Google Play Game Services.
-There are some steps that you have to do first, though, which are described in the [android plugin docs](https://github.com/Iakobs/godot-google-play-game-services-android-plugin).
+There are some steps that you have to do first, though, which are described in the [android plugin docs](https://github.com/Iakobs/godot-google-play-game-services-android-plugin#configure-your-editor-android-settings).

+> :warning: There are some ids from your game, leaderboards, achievements, etc. that you need to change in the `GameSecrets.gd` file.